Thomas Hall (Ohio politician)

 Thomas Hall is an American politician serving as a member of the Ohio House of Representatives for the 46th district.
 He was elected in 2020, defeating Democrat Michelle Novak with 68% of the vote.
 He formerly represented the Ohio House of Representatives for the 53rd district.

+A native of Butler County, Hall graduated from Madison High School in 2014 and earned a bachelor's degree in small business management from Miami University.
+Hall briefly worked in sales and client management, including for LexisNexis Document Solution, and is a part-time volunteer fireman.

+Prior to being elected to state house, Hall served two terms as a Madison Township trustee.
+In 2020, he was elected to the Ohio House of Representatives, becoming the youngest state representative at the age of 25.
+Hall is chairman of the House Government Oversight Committee, and member to the Energy, Finance, and Public Safety Committees.